rolandshoemaker/theca/README.md

 ### `theca_test_harness.py`

-`theca_test_harness.py` is a *relatively* simple python3 test harness for the compiled `theca` binary. it reads in JSON files which describe test cases and executes them, providing relatively simple information like passed/failed/time taken.
+`theca_test_harness.py` is a *relatively* simple python3 test harness for the compiled `theca` binary.
+It reads in JSON files which describe test cases and executes them, providing relatively simple information like passed/failed/time taken.

-the harness can preform three different output checks, against
+The harness can preform three different output checks, against
  * the resulting profile file
  * the JSON output of view, list, and search commands
  * the text output of add, edit, delete commands, etc

-the python script has a number of arguments that may help
+The python script has a number of arguments that may or may not be helpful

 	$ python3 tests/theca_test_harness.py -h
 	usage: theca_test_harness.py [-h] [-tc THECA_COMMAND] [-tf TEST_FILE] [-pt]